skywalker023/py-faster-rcnn/README.md

 In order to use this code, you must have your dataset as the same format with Pascal VOC.

 Below is part of our dataset images.

 ![dataset](https://github.com/skywalker023/py-faster-rcnn/blob/master/data/dataset.png?raw=true)

+For the server, you need to install [Tornado](https://pypi.python.org/pypi/tornado).